 - Follow my 12 Strategies – You’ll see them on the upper drop down menu of every page and how I apply them, below.

 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

 - Read below for additional tips as well as throughout the recipe, for saving time and managing food.

 I don’t have much room left for a detailed list of ingredients – the chuck, at its lowest price is around $2.99 a pound in my area – skirt steak is always more expensive here; Butter should always be bought on sale and frozen – look for $1.99 a pound or less.
 Eggs, too, should be bought on sale, they keep for weeks, same with potatoes and onions – just keep the potatoes and onions in a cool, dark place, and not together.
 If flour isn’t on sale, buy at Aldis for about $1.79 a pound.
 Shortening is always less expensive in a can, and be careful not to buy the “whipped” variety or you’ll pay more.

 My cost for these Pasties, not counting the “extra” I made from the scraps of dough and leftovers was about $3.89 – Even without sales priced ingredients, these Pasties are still inexpensive.

 - A Pasty could be filled with almost anything that’s not too wet…I’ve just had a request for next time for a Philly Cheese Steak Pasty – why not?
 I think beef and mushrooms would be wonderful…

-- Parsley is considered a traditional ingredient to add, but why not go with a little seasoned salt or other herbs of your choice – no one’s going to report you to the Pasty police!
+- Parsley is considered a traditional ingredient to add, but why not go with a little seasoning salt or other herbs of your choice – no one’s going to report you to the Pasty police!
 (At least not here in the States!)